LongChampion/Vim/README.md

 ## Usage
 You can open `vim` in your terminal now.
 Everything has been setup for you.
-You can use `install.sh` and `YouCompleteMe.sh' to update plugins as well.
+You can use `install.sh` and `YouCompleteMe.sh` to update plugins as well.